antoniopacheco/react-thumbnail-extractor/README.md

 You can pass the following options as props to `ThumbnailExtractor`:

 * videoFile : video
+* displayImages: Boolean, to render images in the component
+* thumbnailsClass: String, class to be added to images
 * maxWidth: Integer, max width of the generated thumbnails
 * maxHeight: Integer, max height of the generated thumbnails
 * count: Integer, number of thumbnails to get extracted from the video, default: 8